axalix/boggle/README.md

 ## Some useful commands
-- `rubocop` - to be sure the code follows the styling.
+- `docker exec -it boggle_api bundle exec rubocop` - to be sure the code follows the styling.
    (RuboCop configuration which has the same code style checking as official Ruby on Rails.
    see *rubocop-rails_config*)

-- `bundle exec guard` - live coding quality assessment.
+- `docker exec -it boggle_api bundle exec rspec -fd` - to run tests